Panchromatic film

-Panchromatic emulsion is a type of black-and-white photographic emulsion that is sensitive to all wavelengths of visible light.
+A panchromatic emulsion is a type of photographic emulsion that is sensitive to all wavelengths of visible light, and produces a monochrome photograph—typically black and white.
+Most modern commercially available film is panchromatic, and the technology is usually contrasted with earlier methods that cannot register all wavelengths, especially orthochromatic film.

+In digital imaging, a panchromatic sensor is an image sensor or array of sensors that combine the visible spectrum with non-visible wavelengths, such as ultraviolet or infrared.
+Images produced are also black and white, and the system is used for its ability to produce higher resolution images than standard digital sensors.

 Description

 A panchromatic emulsion renders a realistic reproduction of a scene as it appears to the human eye, although with no colors.
 Almost all modern photographic film is panchromatic.
 Some older types of film were orthochromatic and were not sensitive to certain wavelengths of light.
 As naturally prepared, a silver halide photographic emulsion is much more sensitive to blue and UV light than to green and red wavelengths.
 The German chemist Hermann W. Vogel found out how to extend the sensitivity into the green, and later the orange, by adding sensitising dyes to the emulsion.
 By the addition of erythrosine the emulsion could be made orthochromatic while some cyanine derivatives confer sensitivity to the whole visible spectrum making it panchromatic.

 However, his technique was not extended to achieve a fully panchromatic film until the early 1900s, shortly after his death.
+Kenneth Mees credits Wratten & Wainwright with preparing the first commercial plates with panchromatic emulsions.
 Panchromatic stock for still photographic plates became available commercially in 1906.
 The switch from orthochromatic film, however, was only gradual.
 Panchromatic plates cost two to three times as much, and had to be developed in total darkness, unlike orthochromatic—which, being insensitive to red, could be developed under a red light in the darkroom.
 And the process that increased the film's sensitivity to yellow and red also made it oversensitive to blue and violet, requiring a yellow-red lens filter to correct it, which in turn reduced the total amount of light and increased the necessary exposure time.